fanlin-meng/fanlin-meng.github.io/_pages/about.md

   - /about.html
 ---

-Dr Fanlin Meng is a Lecturer in Data Science at the University of Manchester.
-He was Lecturer in Data Science with University of Essex and Institute for Analytics and Data Science between 2019 and 2022.
-He previously held several research positions in Cardiff (Engineering), Edinburgh (Mathematics), Durham (ECS) and Loughborough (AAE).
-He received his PhD in Computer Science from the University of Manchester in 2015.
+Dr Fanlin Meng is a Lecturer in Data Science at the University of Manchester where he received his PhD in Computer Science from the University of Manchester in 2015.

 His primary research interests include Energy Data Analytics, Energy Market with Demand Response and Renewable Energy Integration, Smart Energy and Mobility,  Machine Learning, Game Theory and Optimisation.
 He is Fellow of British Computer Society (FBCS), member of EPSRC Peer Review College, and Senior Member of IEEE.

-**Message to Potential PhD students** I welcome enquiries from potential applicants sharing similar research interests to mine, with strong academic background in Operational Research, Optimisation, Management Science, Computer Science, Data Science, Automatic Control/ Electronic/ Electrical Engineering, etc. Find more information on our PhD admission requirements and how to make an application [at this page](https://www.alliancembs.manchester.ac.uk/study/phd/).
-If you are interested in pursuing your PhD under my supervision, please send me your academic CV via email.
+**Message to Potential PhD students** I welcome enquiries from potential applicants sharing similar research interests to mine, with strong academic background in Operational Research, Optimisation, Management Science, Computer Science, Data Science, Automatic Control/ Electronic/ Electrical Engineering, etc. If you are interested in pursuing your PhD under my supervision, please send me your academic CV via email.

 ---

 Recent News
 ===
+* [2024.04] I will join University of Exeter Business School (Department of Management) as a Senior Lecturer in the summer!
+* [2024.04] Our recent collaborative work (with Oracle and Baylor University) on novel evolutionary computational apprach to wind optimal power flow problem has been accepted by Applied Soft Computing.
 * [2024.03] Our recent work on open-set domain adaptation has been published in [IEEE Transactions on Artificial Intelligence](https://ieeexplore.ieee.org/abstract/document/10478452).
 * [2023.12] Call for papers: [Special Session on Computational Intelligence in Transactive Energy Management and Smart Energy Network (CITESEN 2024)](https://sites.google.com/view/wcci-citesen2024/home) within WCCI/IJCNN 2024 to be held in Yokohama, Japan, June 30 - July 5, 2024.
 * [2023.11] Our developed distributed and privacy-preserving framework to non-intrusive load monitoring has been published as a research article in [Renewable and Sustainable Energy Reviews](https://www.sciencedirect.com/journal/renewable-and-sustainable-energy-reviews).